-Don't waste on Home Mold Test Kits
+Don't Waste Money on Home Mold Test Kits

 When you think that your property has mold in it, it is important to know what you are dealing with so that you can tackle it effectively.
 There are many home improvements and renovations that can be tackled on your own in order to save money.
-However, when it comes to mold you may be putting your family’s life at risk.
+However, when it comes to mold you may be putting your family’s health at risk.
 Many studies have shown the links between mold and a variety of health problems including childhood asthma.

 If you are looking to identify the presence of mold in your home, there are some home mold test kits that you can use yourself, or you can call in the experts who will conduct a mold inspection and mold testing.
 Before you try an at home kit, it is important to keep a few things in mind.